terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/specific-zone-only/README.md

 # Specific Zone Only Example

 A simple example to provision a Secure Landing Zone (SLZ) Virtual Private Cloud (VPC) in a specific zone other than Zone 1.
 Also, shows how to use public gateways with a specific zone.
 In this example Zone 2 is used.
+A network ACL is specifically defined to allow all internet traffic.

 The following resources are provisioned by this example: